-The Nutrition Programs will be recognized at the community, state, national, and international level for their leadership in developing optimal teaching and learning.
-The programs will prepare future Registered Dietitian Nutritionists, health educators, community nutritionists, and nutrition managers to address important food and nutrition issues that impact people's quality of life.
+The Didactic Program in Dietetics will be recognized at the community, state, national, and international level for their leadership in developing optimal teaching and learning.
+The programs will prepare future Registered Dietitian Nutritionists, educators, community nutritionists, and nutrition managers to address important food and nutrition issues that impact people's quality of life.